-Acknowledgement of the Handbook and Policies Form

-I acknowledge that I have received and read a student handbook, and I have an understanding of the policies of CSA.
-Signature of parent Date Signature of student Date Emergency Contact Information Form Student Name: Relationship to Student: Emergency Contact #1: Home Phone Number: Cell Phone: Work Phone: Email: Emergency Contact #2: Relationship to Student: Home Phone Number: Cell Phone: Work Phone: Emergency Contact #3: Relationship to Student: Cell Phone: Home Phone Number:
+professionals.
+I understand that by signin s may occur, and that the staff of CSA are not medical g this form I will not hold CSA or its staff liable if a g or after the administration of my child's medicine.
+Signature of parent/ guardian Appendix B: Acknowledgement of the Handbook and Date d Policies and Emergency Contact Information Forms Acknowledgement of the he Handbook and Policies Form I acknowledge that I have received and read a student t handbook, and I have an understanding of the policies of CSA.
+Signature of parent Date Signature of student Date Emergency Cos Student Name: ntact Information Form Emergency Contact #1: Relationship to Student: Home Phone Number: Cell Phone: Vork Phone: Email: Emergency Contact #2: Relationship to Student: me Phone Number: Cell Phone: Work Phone: Email: Emergency Contact #3: Relationship to Student: Home Phone Number: Cell Phone: Work Phone: Email:

-Email: